-With IDP, artificial intelligence handles both types of data organizations struggle with: structured and unstructured.
+With IDP, artificial intelligence handles both types of data organizations struggle with structured and unstructured documents.

 In the past, you would need to spend time restructuring data into a consistent format.
 For example, it wasn’t long ago that someone would need to sift through stacks of business cards collected at a conference and manually input contacts into a spreadsheet.